 - We control the actual importation of the beans ourselves because we are the importer.
 This is almost unheard of in the chocolate world.
 This impacts flavor because we can make sure the beans are not “inadvertently” mixed up with other beans at origin, that they are kept safe in transit all the way to our factory from the farm and finally that the beans are stored safely in our warehouse, which is 50 feet from our factory.

 - We pay the cocoa farmers significantly above the per-ton Fair Trade market price for their cocoa beans.
 Read more about this in our Transparency Report.

 - On top of that, we also profit share with these farmers.
-At the end of the selling cycle, which also happens to be the time to inspect the new crop, we visit the farmers and pay them directly.
+At the end of the selling cycle, which also happens to be the time to inspect the new crop, we visit the farmers and pay them directly, in cash.
 Because we also do not use a broker, this is just another example of removing layers of middlemen.
 With our model, it’s just us and the farmers.
 This way, we both have more control and the farmers make more money.
 In many cases, we even help them set up their first bank accounts.

 - Quality beans are key.
 We share a percentage of our profits based on the sales of products made with those beans (for that selling cycle), which encourages farmers to produce the highest quality cocoa beans.
 Higher quality = more sales = more profit share.
-By profiting sharing with our farmers, we are able to give them a financial Stake in the Outcome™.

 - At origin, our farmers partners collaborate with other farmer groups and teach them the techniques they learn from us, from moisture reduction to proper storage.
 In turn, this creates better beans.
 Because the beans are better quality and because our company pays more for them, this allows the farmers to leverage a better price for them.
 In some cases, this has created a ripple effect that raised cocoa bean prices for the entire country to a much more fair and reasonable price.